Doooddle/FED-Assignment-2/README.md

         - API Implementation
             - Utilizes Vercel Random Word API, where we retrieve 50 random words, that are uppercase and alphabetized, adding it to a list, which would be used for the typing game.
         - Javascript Implementation (typinggame.js):
-            - Countdown timer: Players are given a countdown of 30 seconds to play the game.
+            - Difficulty: Players are given a choice in the difficulty, this is in the form of 15,30,45,60 seconds as the difficulty level.
+The harder the difficulty, the less the time given.
             - Random word generation: Selected word to be typed in the game is randomzed based on the number of words in the list, in this case 50.
             - Keystroke detection: Tracks player input and highlights matching letters, providing visual feedback and a sense of progress. (span)
             - Scorekeeping: Tracks correctly typed words and displays the player's score, motivating them to improve their performance.
 A pop up message is shown when the countdown ends.